bobdenotter/many-eyes-of-making/Session recap/Drone Strike.md

 Though Beck doesn’t say no to this, he does ask about the keys and where they might be.
-Akulele says they’re in Korlasz’s room.
+Akulele says they’re in [[Korlasz]]’s room.
 Aware of the time pressure, considering Akulele wanted them to deal with Jakzi before Korlasz comes back, Beck suggests they should probably deal with this soon.